GoogleCloudPlatform/run-gmp-sidecar/README.md

 ## Getting started

-The following steps walk you through setting up a sample app on Cloud Run that exports your applciations prometheus metrics to GMP.
+The following steps walk you through setting up a sample app on Cloud Run that exports your application's Prometheus metrics to GMP.

 ### Prerequisites